 There is yet another possibility as to why Sax has changed his bore profiles: acoustical stability.
 What leads me to the suspicion of acoustical stability is my own attempt in building an alto saxophone with a parabolic bore (see «A TRIBUTE TO SAX», THE MAKING OF THE BORE).
 It turns out that, while a low-C is still no problem at all, it is difficult to make it go down to a low-Bb in a stable fashion, near impossible to reach to a low-A. The instrument easily starts to produce involuntary multiphonics.
 To suppress this tendency the bell and the tube part directly preceding the bell both need to have a certain width.
 Here we find two striking aspects of the original bore profiles, the parabolic body and the wide bell, combined out of necessity.
 The same holds true for the wide mouthpiece: its inner cavity is not only essential to intonation, but also to the stability of the instrument in its lower range.
 Again, it is certainly no coincidence that the parabolic bore and the wide mouthpiece were mentioned in one and the same paragraph in the 1846 patent.

 The straightened bore of the post-1866 saxophone on the contrary has no trouble at all in reaching its lowest note and even does so in a stable manner with a narrower bell.
+In the baritone we even notice a slightly contracted cone as mentioned in the 1866-patent, which type of profile was used especially in baritones.
 This observation sheds a new light on the changes made to the tenor saxophone as well, all the more since the original tenor saxophone feels slightly unwilling in its lower range.
-In changing his design, Sax not only repaired the problem of a tenor that is somewhere near acoustical instability, but also created conditions that proved to be indispensable for the lengthening to low-Bb in the years to come (although the low-A would still prove to be awkward) and the use of a narrower mouthpiece.
+In changing its design, Sax not only repaired the problem of a tenor that is somewhere near acoustical instability, but also created conditions that proved to be indispensable for the lengthening to low-Bb in the years to come (although the low-A would still prove to be awkward) and the use of a narrower mouthpiece.